 Doctoral fellows at YNHH conduct a variety of brief and comprehensive psychological and neurocognitive diagnostic testing protocols during the year.
-Most diagnostic assessments include evaluations of newly admitted patients on the psychiatric inpatient units, patients who have been participating in treatment for longer periods in the intensive outpatient ambulatory services programs, and patients who are receiving care within the hospital acute inpatient and outpatient specialty medical services.
+Assessments may involve the evaluation of newly admitted patients on the psychiatric inpatient units, patients who have been participating in treatment for longer periods in the intensive outpatient ambulatory services programs, or patients who are receiving care within the hospital acute inpatient and outpatient specialty medical services.

 At Yale-New Haven Hospital diversity and inclusion are important components of its organizational values.
 The hospital is committed to providing an environment of inclusion that supports the diversity of its patients, visitors, employees, business partners and communities.
 Serving the Greater New Haven area and surrounding Southern New England region, YNHH admits a diverse population of patients, both diagnostically as well as demographically.
 Racially, approximately 65 percent of patients admitted to the hospital are Caucasian, 15 percent Black, 15 percent Hispanic and 5 percent Asian.
 Nearly 60 percent of patient’s hospital costs are paid for through Medicare or Medicaid.
 The hospital is committed to providing the highest standard of care to all patients regardless of socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability and age.

 Four hours per week of protected time is provided to allow fellows with the opportunity to design and conduct a scholarly project of their choice.
 Individual project objectives are coordinated with the primary advisor, and/or another faculty mentor involved in a program of active research.
 Fellows may design a project with faculty within their primary training placement, or request to be matched with other Yale faculty based on their shared interests and faculty availability.
 The fellow’s scholarly activity can take many forms.
 In consultation with the faculty advisor, the fellow may choose to engage in an ongoing research project, evaluate a clinical service or program, or help design and implement a new project that will benefit the individuals receiving services within the YNHH system.

 Dwain Fehon, Psy.D., Primary Advisor, Director, Behavioral Medicine